Contents

 Sometimes, after a discussion that either of us may bring up, we may agree to meet more than once a week.

-You may also not contact me in between sessions (e.g. emailing me to discuss something that you want to talk about urgently).
+You may also not contact me in between sessions (e.g., emailing me to discuss something that you want to talk about outside of the session).
 You may contact me to rearrange the next session, for example.
-If you feel that you may wish a counselling service “on demand”, there will be other counsellors who offer ad hoc/on-demand counselling.
+If you feel that you may wish a counselling service “on demand,” there will be other counsellors who offer ad hoc or “on-demand” counselling.

 Session fees are payable on the day of the session.

-As this service is now online/video only, only BACS bank transfers and PayPal are acceptable forms of payment.
+This service is now online/video only, only BACS bank transfers and PayPal/credit-cards are acceptable forms of payment.

 Why I ask for a £30 Deposit